Murtaza-github/AI_Books_-Recommendation_System_Python/README.md

 These datasets are pre-processed and analyzed to generate relevant book suggestions for the users.

 # How to Use
 1. Clone the Repository
- 	2. Install Dependencies:
-      Ensure that all required Python packages are installed.
-You can install the dependencies using pip:
+2. Install Dependencies: Ensure that all required Python packages are installed.
+You can install the dependencies using pip:pip install numpy pandas scikit-learn tkinter
 4. Using the Book Recommendation System:
 	•	Book by Name: Enter a book name in the input field and click “Search Book” to get a list of similar books that you may enjoy.
 	•	Book by Category: Choose a category (e.g., Action, Fantasy, Fiction) from the dropdown and click “Search Book” to receive			recommendations within that genre.
 5. Clear Search:
 	•	Both features allow users to clear the search and results using the “Clear Search” button.

+helii
+a;c